-COMM 105 PUBLIC SPEAKING (new title replaces The Spoken Word) considers the fundamentals of giving speeches that are informative, persuasive, inspirational, or entertaining.
+COMM 105 PUBLIC SPEAKING considers the fundamentals of giving speeches that are informative, persuasive, inspirational, or entertaining.
 Students learn to manage speech tension, use vocal variety, improve delivery, and organize and support effective presentations with research and visual aids.
-3 credits.
+3 credit hours.

-COMM 191 BEACON requires acceptable work on the student publication.
-Prerequisite: COMM 265 1 credit.
+COMM 191 BEACON requires acceptable work on the student newspaper.
+Prerequisite: COMM 265.
+1 credit hour.

-COMM 193 WCUW requires acceptable work with the student radio station.
+COMM 193 WCUW RADIO requires acceptable work with the student radio station.
 Prerequisite: COMM 351 or permission of instructor.
-1 credit.
+1 credit hour.

 COMM 201 INTERPERSONAL COMMUNICATION studies why communication breaks down in interpersonal relationships, focusing on such topics as perception, self-concept, nonverbals, listening, gender, self-disclosure, power, and conflict.
 Assignments lead students to a greater awareness of their strengths and weaknesses as communicators.
-Cross listed PSY 201.
-3 credits.
+Cross-listed as PSY 201.
+3 credit hours.

 COMM 205 ADVANCED PUBLIC SPEAKING teaches the use of research, strategy, audience analysis, and technology to attain professionalism in presentations.
 Students apply speaking skills in an "after dinner" humor presentation, an informative PowerPoint lecture, a team debate judged by students, and in an inspirational or devotional presentation.
-3 credits.
+3 credit hours.